prisma/prisma1/docs/1.1/04-Reference/06-CLI-Command-Reference/03-Cloud/02-prisma-console.md

 ---
 alias: ohmohx8yei
-description: Open the Prisma Console in browser
+description: Open the Prisma Console in your browser
 ---

 # `prisma console`

-Open the Prisma Console in browser.
+Open the Prisma Console in your browser.

 #### Usage